 5-star Yelp review.

 Gold paint potions for kids = always a sensory play winner!

 RELATED: Our GIANT 10-foot Halloween coloring banner is spook-tacular Halloween fun!

-2 minutes to set up + 1 secret ingredient = the best potions for kids
+2 minutes to set up + 1 secret ingredient = the best gold paint potions for kids

 Friends Art Lab is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 - Large buckets – any size, preferably clear

 - Kids’ paint – use whatever kids’ paint you have on hand, just not acrylic as acrylic stains for 26 lifetimes

 Kids love helping, and this project is easy and perfect for some help from the littles.